ayewo/raycast-script-commands/README.md

-# raycast-script-commands
+# Raycast - *Personal* Script Commands
-Raycast - Personal Script Commands https://github.com/raycast/script-commands
+These are some basic scripts I use with [Raycast Script Commands](https://github.com/raycast/script-commands).